mambroziak/radware-cwp-pager-duty-integration/README.md

 1. Click **Activate**.
 All done!

-## Appendix A: Build your own deployment file to publish to Lambda
+## Appendix A: Build your own deployment file to publish to AWS Lambda
-1. Create a new instance with Amazon Linux
+1. Create a new instance with an Amazon Linux AMI.
-2. Login and validate your are using same version of Python as this Lambda Function runtime (v3.8+).
+2. Login and validate the version of Python matches the latest Lambda Function runtime (v3.8 at the time of this writing) `python --version`.
 3. Clone this project `git clone https://github.com/mambroziak/radware-cwp-pager-duty-integration.git`
 4. Change into the project root directory `cd radware-cwp-pager-duty-integration`
-5. Run the following code to install the dependencies and build the Lambda deployment zip file.
+5. Run the following bash script to install the dependencies and build the Lambda deployment zip file.
 ```
 pip install --target ./package pdpyras
 # More info: https://github.com/PagerDuty/pdpyras